Local Music Stores

 Buying a new instrument??

 (Exciting moment!)
-The School Band & Orchestra Magazine has created a website with information that might be useful to you when embarking upon the fairly difficult task of purchasing a new instrument. http://www.sbomagazine.com/howtobuy.html -- PLEASE beware of instruments that have a cheaper sticker price -- they look great, but there is a reason that they don't cost as much, and usually they develop major wear problems very quickly (sometimes we call them "Band Quitter Models").
+The School Band & Orchestra Magazine has created a website with information that might be useful to you when embarking upon the fairly difficult task of purchasing a new instrument. http://www.sbomagazine.com and click on the link for "How-to Series" -- PLEASE beware of instruments that have a cheaper sticker price -- they look great, but there is a reason that they don't cost as much, and usually they develop major wear problems very quickly (sometimes we call them "Band Quitter Models").
 See below for more info on cheap instruments.
 Ask a private teacher or your band director about the brand you are considering.
 Don't just buy off the shelf!
 I would say never buy from a discount store, and I would be cautious about buying from a store that seems to deal primarily in guitars, keyboards, drumset, etc. I have found that even though they look like they have a band/orchestra instrument department, they often don't have people who really know the instruments.
 Even some of the beginning drum kits that come from these stores are often not worth the money - I had a terrible time trying to adjust an elementary student's drum at the spring concert (I never did get it to sound right).
 When I asked, he said it came from a local store that really deals mostly with guitars.

 Your best bet is to work through a private teacher who can be most knowledgeable about advising you of what is best for your child.
 If your child is not taking lessons, do check in with the band director before making purchases.